 Urgent fundraising campaigns are established based on the capacity of Resource Movement members and are built on members’ relationships with social movements.

-This three-month Giving Circle engaged the participating members in bi-weekly workshops.
-Over the course of our campaign, members strengthened their fundraising and donor organizing skills, learned about local social justice movement organizations, and fundraised their communities.
+In each instance, the three-month Giving Circles supported members to strengthen their fundraising and donor organizing skills, learn about local social justice movement organizations, and raise money from members of their communities.